A7F/mtg-telegram-assistant/README.md

 Step 5: install python dependencies with pip

-`cd config && pip install -r requirements.txt`
+`cd mtg-telegram-assistant/config && pip install -r requirements.txt`

 ## Quickstart
-5. open telegram and generate a token with botfather
+1. open telegram and generate a token with botfather
-6. edit file config/config.json with your favourite text editor
+2. edit file config/config.json with your favourite text editor
-7. turn off bot privacy setting
+3. turn off bot privacy setting
-8. add the bot to your LGS telegram group
+4. add the bot to your LGS telegram group
-9. turn off bot "can be added to groups" setting
+5. turn off bot "can be added to groups" setting
-10. start the bot
+6. start the bot

 ## Further improvements
 - handle FNM subscriptions